MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Wharton Recommender Criteria

-The two recommenders should be people who are familiar with the applicant’s performance in a work setting, preferably a current or former supervisor.
+Wharton recommends that the two recommenders be people who are familiar with the applicant’s performance in a work setting, preferably a current or former supervisor.

 1. How do the applicant's performance, potential, background, or personal qualities compare with those of other well-qualified individuals in similar roles?
 Please provide specific examples.